haiku-balls/rbxVN/README.md

 ## Usage
 Use the model on roblox. (https://create.roblox.com/marketplace/asset/15754053266) Place the module somwehere in StarterGui.
 From there you can open the "coreVNHandler" script, scroll down to the "dialogueScript" function and use it.

+## Usage Agreement
+You can use this module in any of your modules.
+You may not resell this module.
+If you decide to use it in a project, credit me please. :)

 ## Documentation
 For now you can find information about functions in the "coreVNHandler" script and the "vnEngineModule".